-The Series B Preferred Stock pays noncumulative dividends.
+The Series B Preferred Stock paid noncumulative dividends.
 The dividend rate on the Series B Preferred Stock for the initial quarterly dividend period ended September 30, 2011 and each of the next nine quarterly dividend periods the Series B Preferred Stock is outstanding was determined each quarter based on the increase in the Bank's Qualified Small Business Lending.
-The dividend rate for the quarterly dividend period ended December 31, 2014, was 1.0%.
-For the eleventh quarterly dividend period through four and one-half years after its issuance, the dividend rate on the Series B Preferred Stock will be 1.0% and after four and one-half years from its issuance the dividend rate will be fixed at 9.0% per annum.
-On December 29, 2014, Salisbury declared a Series B Preferred Stock dividend of \$40,000, payable on January 2, 2015.
-The Series B Preferred Stock is non-voting, other than voting rights on matters that could adversely affect the Series B Preferred Stock.
-The Series B Preferred Stock is redeemable at any time at one hundred percent of the issue price plus any accrued and unpaid dividends.
+The dividend rate for the quarterly dividend period ended December 31, 2015, was 1.0%.
+For the eleventh quarterly dividend period through four and one-half years after its issuance, the dividend rate on the Series B Preferred Stock will be 1.0% and after four and one-half years from its issuance the dividend rate would have been fixed at 9.0% per annum.
+In December 2015, Salisbury issued \$10 million of subordinated debentures and used the proceeds along with other cash-on-hand to redeem all of the Series B Preferred Stock.